southwick-associates/salicprep/github_vignettes/r-on-server.md

 # R on Server Info

-Provide information about the R installation on the server and some recommendations for usage.
+R is available on the server for all Remote Desktop users.

+### Contents

 - [Getting Started](#getting-started)
 - [Usage](#usage)